steve9000gi/ssm/plan.md

     trigger upstart to respawn the process).

 - backend
+  - bump version and update prod backend

 - frontend
   - why can't I backspace in the login form???
-  - upon click of either button, test authentication
-  - if unauth'd, prompt (maybe in modal lightbox) for creds
-  - try authenticating, if fail, display error message and re-prompt
-  - conditionally display email addresses in map list if returned from backend
   - do new user registration
+  - when loading a map, add fragment corresponding to that map ID
-  - when saving that map, should update rather than create if appropriate
+  - when saving that map, check fragment and update if appropriate
   - upon page load, check URL and load map if fragment refers to one
     - should allow an intermediate authenticate step if needed
     - should strip fragment if authenticated user is not authorized to view